April 8, 2020

 You can write topics that you think people are searching for.
 But keyword research tools provide their suggestions based on data, so you know that people are definitely searching for these terms online.

-Google My Business (GMB) is a free listing that you can claim on Google’s local map results (shown below).
+Google Business (GBP) is a free listing that you can claim on Google’s local map results.

 There are plenty of email marketing services that are free.
-I use SendinBlue and love it.
+I’ve used SendinBlue and liked it.
 SendinBlue is highly compliant with General Data Protection Regulations (GDPR) and makes tracking, double opt-in, A/B testing, and other features easy.
-Their free plan suits my needs.
+Their free plan suits many small businesses’ needs.

 Although email marketing takes time to plan content, you can minimize this time considerably.
 I recommend sending a newsletter with links to recent posts and general inspiration to your clients and potential clients every other week to start.